karnxx/5axisprinter/README.md

 | 300x300 heatbed                 | 1600        | 20          | 1                                          | indiamart/alibaba |
 | **TOTAL**                       | **32600**   | **407.5**   |                                            | indiamart/alibaba   |

+*the sites which dont have intl payment, i will pay from my pocket

 ## build journal